FAIR Data Train general architecture

 1 Introduction

-The FAIR Data Train (FDT) comprises a set of types of applications to support the findability, accessibility, interoperability and reusability of data following the FAIR principles [FAIR-principles].
+The FAIR Data Train (FDT) is a FAIR-based platform framework that aims at guarateeing a specific level of interoperability among its participant elements/components.
+It defines a set of application types and their expected behaviors to support the findability, accessibility, interoperability and reusability of data following the FAIR principles [FAIR-principles].
 The FDT follows the analogy of a train system where we have two main elements, stations and trains.
-Stations are responsible of making data (or other types of digital objects) available and provide metadata about itself (the Station) and its content (the data or other types of digital objects).
-Trains represent analysis/processing algorithms that visit stations to process and analyse data.
-Additionaly, a Station Directory can be consulted to verify which station provide which data.
-The Station Directory is a special kind of Station which indexes the metadata of other stations and provide search capabilities.
+FAIR Stations are responsible of making data (or other types of digital objects) available and provide metadata about themselves (the Stations) and their content (data or other types of digital objects).
+FAIR Trains represent analysis/processing algorithms that are sent to FAIR Stations to process and/or analyze data.
+Additionally, a Station Directory is a special kind of FAIR Station which indexes the metadata of other stations and provide search capabilities.
+Therefore, Station Directories can be consulted to verify which station provides which data.

 In this document, we consider data not only the content of artefacts such as databases, tables, graphs, etc., but also other types of digital objects such as controlled vocabularies, ontologies, models, etc. From now on, unless otherwise explained we use the terms data and other types of digital objects interchangeably.
-The FAIR Data Train architecture defines a number of key elements to support:
+The FAIR Data Train architecture defines a number of key capabilities:

 1.1 Purpose